-What's the main task for Fast CinemaDNG Processor?
+What's the main problem to solve with Fast CinemaDNG Processor?

-Task description: you have many terabytes of footages in CinemaDNG format from any camera, CinemaDNG RAW 3:1 or 4:1 from BlackMagic cameras, MLV from Canon cameras with Magic Lantern firmware, and you need fast preview for these footages.
-Before NLE one have to choose the best series, to remove bad footages, etc. It will last too long with Adobe Camera Raw or Lightroom.
-It could be much faster with Adobe Premier Pro, but it just can't work with CinemaDNG RAW format from Blackmagic or with MLV, debayer quality is not excellent and there are no denoisers in that software.
+Problem description: you have many terabytes of footages in CinemaDNG format from any camera, CinemaDNG RAW 3:1 or 4:1 from BlackMagic cameras, MLV from Canon cameras with Magic Lantern firmware, and you need fast preview for these footages.
+Before NLE you need to choose the best series, to remove bad footages, etc. It will last too long with Adobe Camera Raw or Lightroom.
+It could be much faster with Adobe Premier Pro, but it just can't work with CinemaDNG RAW format from Blackmagic nor with MLV, debayer quality is not excellent and there are no denoisers in that software.
 Full version of Davinci Resolve software can do that in realtime only with proxies, though free version doesn't have built-in denoisers.

 What's CinemaDNG format?

 The CinemaDNG file format (CDNG) is designed to store high-resolution video streams in camera raw format and typically adds several KBs of overhead per image.
 Each video frame is independently encoded in a lossless way using the DNG (Digital Negative) image format.
 The video stream is stored either as a picture track in an MXF (Material Exchange Format) file or as a sequence of individual frame files.
 CinemaDNG uses fully-documented, vendor-neutral, standard formats for video and imaging – DNG, TIFF/EP, and MXF.
 The format is unencrypted and free from intellectual property encumbrances or license requirements.
 The CinemaDNG format allows vendors to add functionality on set or in post, for example, by extending the decoder SDKs with additional image processing or metadata processing.

 What's the DNG format?
 The camera sensor output can be stored directly into the DNG image file, without in-camera pixel processing or repackaging of the sensor data.
 The DNG image format is widely used to capture and archive camera raw images.
 Tools are available to convert images from over 200 proprietary camera raw file formats to the DNG format.
 The DNG format specification is now being incorporated into the ISO 12234-2 standard as TIFF/EP Profile 2.

 Which CinemaDNG images could be processed with Fast CinemaDNG Processor software?